sydneyblom/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ]  Explain benefit(s) using `client-side routing`?

 > Answer:
+It allows the page to render quicker in most instances because it doesn't have to refresh/ reload the page.
+You can reuse Dom elements and download less data.
 ## Project Set Up

 Follow these steps to set up and work on your project: